 - Did you enjoy these activities? - What are the different senses we used?
 Remember, blink your eyes.
-What else? - What was one thing you learned from Rocket that you didn't know before? - What is something from this book you can teach a friend? - If you were a police officer, what would you tell kids about safety? - Emergencies can be scary.
-What are some of the feelings you get in your body when you're scared? - What is the most important thing to do if you're in an emergency? (calm) - What are your favorite ways to stay calm, even if you're scared? - Even police officers get scared, but if you're prepared with what to do in an emergency, you can be brave and follow all of Rocket's Rules for Safety!
+What else? - What was one thing you learned from Rocket that you didn't know before? - What is something from this book you can teach a friend? - Who in the class will share this information with their family?
+This helps everyone! - If you were a police officer, what would you tell kids about safety? - Emergencies can be scary.
+What are some of the feelings you get in your body when you're scared? - What is the most important thing to do if you're in an emergency? (calm) - What are your favorite ways to stay calm, even if you're scared? - Even police officers get scared, but if you're prepared with what to do in an emergency, you can be brave and follow all of Rocket's Rules for Safety! - It's important to have fun, learn new things every day, enjoy school...and always make calm safe decisions!

-EMERGENCY CONTACT CARD (Page 17)
+EMERGENCY CONTACT CARD (Page 17, Activity Book)